Visual Arts

 Lower School

 Students receive an introduction to design concepts like line, pattern and texture, and media including drawing, ceramics, and collages.
-Many of our art projects are tied into the current curriculum as well as historical moments in art history.
+Many art projects are tied into the current curriculum as well as historical moments in art history.